 When you share your personal information with us, you have a right to expect that information to be treated with total confidentiality.
 Therefore, it is our responsibility to manage your personal data that you provide to us with care and in accordance with all data protection legislation and industry best practice.

-Based on your marketing preferences, we use your email and home address to send you details of our latest products and promotions.
+Based on your marketing preferences, we use your email and home address to send you details of our latest products, services and promotions.
 We also use marketing Profiling techniques to determine what product offers may be of interest to you whether that be by email, telemarketing, direct mail or social media.
-For further information on how we use your personal data to keep you informed about our products and promotions and how you can change your marketing preferences, click the relevant sections below.
+For further information on how we use your personal data to keep you informed about our products, services and promotions and how you can change your marketing preferences, click the relevant sections below.

 We will obtain your consent to send you details of our latest products and promotions via Email Marketing and Telemarketing in a number of ways.
 We will obtain your consent when you register your details with us, open a credit account, make a purchase, sign up to our email newsletters, request a catalogue from us, enter a competition or when we send you electronic receipts via email in store.
 You can change your email and telemarketing preferences at any time - see Changing Your Marketing Preferences.